 The 12 Steps of Rehabilitation are as follows:

 - Step 2: Belief in a higher power

 - Step 3: Turn will and life over to God

-- Step 6: Prepare to remove character flaws
+- Step 6: Prepare and remove character flaws as the individual needs

 - Step 7: Ask God for forgiveness

 - Step 8: Prepare list of those who have been wronged

 - Step 9: Make amends to these people

 - Step 12: Use experiences to help others